ChristopherRush/weather/README.md

 For further information visit http://exploreflask.com/en/latest/organizing.html

-running 'debug=True' causes the server to run with the reloader, therfore the app is restarted in a new process by the reloader process.
+running 'debug=True' causes the server to run with the reloader, therefore the app is restarted in a new process by the reloader process.

 ### Weather Station Project install